Chart Color Schemes

 Infrastructure

-Pearce has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally
+Pearce has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting the area: Mawson Group Centre Upgrade, Woden Town Square Precinct Redevelopment, Athllon Drive Duplication, and Canberra Hospital Master Plan are key projects.
-The following details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting this region: Mawson Group Centre Upgrade, Woden Town Square Precinct Redevelopment, Athllon Drive Duplication, and Canberra Hospital Master Plan are key projects, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.